hbcbh1999/small-workflows/readme.md

 - [Karabiner XML Reload](karabiner-reload) - Reload [Old Karabiner](https://github.com/tekezo/Karabiner) configuration.
 - [Clean Folders](clean-folders) - Trash items from Desktop and clean certain folders like removing .alfredworkflows from ~/Downloads.
 - [Folder Search](folder-search) - Search folders from Alfred and open them in Finder/iTerm/Editor.
-- [Static Searches](static-searches) - ake searches on popular websites.
-I use [Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) and [Searchio](https://github.com/deanishe/alfred-searchio) for all other searches.se [Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) and [Searchio](https://github.com/deanishe/alfred-searchio) for all other searches.
+- [Quick Searches](quick-searches) - Searches on popular websites.
+I use [Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) and [Searchio](https://github.com/deanishe/alfred-searchio) for all other searches.
 - [Useful File Actions](file-actions) - Various file actions I made to operate on files and folders.
 - [Search Selected Text on the Web](search-selection) - Search selected text on various websites with hotkeys.
 - [Go to Reddit Subreddit](goto-subreddit) - Go to a subreddit that you specify.
 For searching subreddits, use [this](https://github.com/deanishe/alfred-reddit).